IBMStreams/streamsx.documentation/docs/beamrunner/messagehub.md

 You can use the IBM® Streams Runner for Apache Beam I/O sample applications to learn how to use IBM Message Hub® for input and output.
 Message Hub sample applications are provided in the `$STREAMS_RUNNER_HOME/examples/io`directory.

+The following instructions describe how to submit to a Streaming Application Service instance, but the application can also be submitted to a local Streams 4.x instance or an IBM Cloud Pak for Data instance by using the `DISTRIBUTED` context.

 ## Before you start

 Before you run the Apache Beam 2.4 I/O sample applications, you must configure and run the following service on IBM Cloud®: